+k.
+Expense:

-- h.
-Continuation of Initiative: Will the initiative be continued based on the outcome? - i.
-Expense: A. What were the hospital's costs associated with this initiative?
+A. What were the hospital's costs associated with this initiative?
 The amount reported should include the dollars, in-kind-donations, or grants associated with the fiscal year being reported.

-B. Of the total costs associated with the initiative, what, if any, amount was provided through a restricted grant or donation? - 2.
-Were there any primary community health needs that were identified through the CHNA that were not addressed by the hospital?
+B. Of the total costs associated with the initiative, what, if any, amount was provided through a restricted grant or donation?

+2. Were there any primary community health needs identified through the CHNA that were not addressed by the hospital?
 If so, why not?
 (Examples include other social issues related to health status, such as unemployment, illiteracy, the fact that another nearby hospital is focusing on an identified community need, or lack of resources related to prioritization and planning.)
 This information may be copied directly from the CHNA that refers to community health needs identified but unmet.

-A few primary community health needs (see below) identified through the CHNA were not addressed by the Community Benefit & Health Improvement Plan after a prioritization process conducted by the boards of Carroll Hospital Center and The Partnership for a Healthier Carroll County and the Community Benefit Planning and Evaluation committee.
+Several primary community health needs (see below) identified through the CHNA were not addressed by the Community Benefit & Health Improvement Plan after a prioritization process conducted by the boards of Carroll Hospital and The Partnership for a Healthier Carroll County and the Community Benefit Planning and Evaluation committee.
 Due to the extent of the identified needs, implementation will be spread over multiple years.
 Partnerships with various organizations in the community will be essential to implementing meaningful programs.
 The needs that were not identified as focus areas for the 2014 to 2016 plan (see Prioritization of Needs below) may be addressed through ongoing programs or by other community organizations that the hospital partners with, and in some cases supports financially.